timmcginley/41934/Assignments/A1/README.md

 **The aim of this assignment is to become familiar with the core concepts of OpenBIM**.
 This is done through a deep dive into the IFC file format and associated Open BIM standards.
 The [IFC data model](/Concepts/IFC) is the industry standard for BIM, but many BIM practioners (and some BIM experts) still don't really understand it.

 ## Task
 Apply simple scripts to validate claims made in previous iteraitons of the [Advanced Building Design] course.
-In your focus groups you will check specfic claims made in their project reports.
-These could include: Project GFA, Spaces required in the project brief, facade transparency and many other examples.
+In your [focus] groups you will check specfic claims made in their project reports. aS example these could (depending on your focus area) include:
+* Project GFA,
+* Spaces required in the [project brief](/41936/Project/Breif)
+* facade transparency and many other examples.

 You will analyse the models using scripts as in the previous years using Blender / Bonsai as an IDE (integrated development environment) incorporating a console, 3d view, IFC data model hierarchy, and IFC property views in one place.